As of Sunday, a total of 1,816 Minnesotans have died due to the COVID-19 pandemic.

 This is my last posting for Second Opinion; I’ve decided to retire from the column.

 The high number of newly reported cases was partly due to a backlog of results from a specific provider, Valley Health, that the Minnesota Department of Health has begun to work through.

 The survey also revealed that telehealth services grew by 833 percent since the start of the pandemic.
 More than 80% of the physicians surveyed said their patients are satisfied with receiving care this way.

 Some medical ethicists urge clinicians not to rush when it comes to decisions about how quickly COVID-19 patients may return to consciousness.

-The total number of confirmed cases of COVID-19 in Minnesota rose to 346.
+There have now been a total of 71,236 total confirmed cases of COVID-19 in Minnesota.

 The cases may be linked to rises in temperature and tiny particulates that occur before storms, the study’s authors say.
 Both factors exacerbate respiratory illnesses like asthma and COPD.

 MDH also said Tuesday there have been 70,707 total confirmed cases of COVID-19 in Minnesota, up 409 from Monday’s count.

 Researchers at Yangzhou University have reported that flushing a toilet or urinal sends a cloud of tiny aerosol particles into the air.